Taylor Swift wins top MTV video award, announces new album | Entertainment

 - United States

 Taylor Swift won the top honor at MTV's annual Video Music Awards on Sunday for a 10-minute version of her 2012 breakup song "All Too Well" and made a surprise announcement of a new album coming in October.
-The singer thanked fans from the stage at the Prudential Center in New Jersey as she accepted the honor.
+The singer thanked fans from the stage at the Prudential Center in New Jersey as she accepted the honor, the 14th VMA of her career.
 "All Too Well" is one of the past hits Swift re-recorded after a dispute with her former record label.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)